Hepatology – A clinical textbook | 11th Edition 2024 | Free PDF Download

-Hepatitis A is an inflammatory liver disease caused by infection with the hepatitis A virus (HAV).
+Hepatitis A is an inflammatory liver disease caused by infection with the hepatitis A virus (HAV) (Van Damme 2023).
 HAV is a single-stranded 27 nm non-enveloped, icosahedral RNA virus, which was first identified by immune electron microscopy in 1973 (Feinstone 1973).
 The virus belongs to the hepadnavirus genus of the Picornaviridae.
-Recent structure-based phylogenetic analysis placed HAV between typical picornavirus and insect picorna-like viruses (Wang 2015).
-Recent work suggests a rodent origin of HAV based on a large screening for hepatoviruses in more than 200 small mammal species (Drexler 2015).
-HAV uses host cell exosome membranes as an envelope which leads to protection from antibody mediated neutralisation (Feng 2013) but also facilitates detection of HAV by plasmacytoid dendritic cells which are main sources for type I interferon during infection (Feng 2015).
+Recent structure-based phylogenetic analysis placed HAV between typical picornavirus and insect picorna-like viruses (Wang 2014).
+HAV uses host cell exosome membranes as an envelope which leads to protection from antibody mediated neutralisation (Feng 2013).
 Of note, only blood but not bile HAV shows host-derived membranes.

 Seven different HAV genotypes have been described, of which four are able to infect humans (Lemon 1992).